dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 	b)	Use a tool like: http://ibotpeaches.github.io/Apktool/ follow the instructions to install and run it

-6. After reverse engineering the APK file, open the "strings.xml" file located at: \base\res\values in the extracted location.
+6. After reverse engineering the APK file, open the "strings.xml" file located at: \base\res\values from the extracted location.
 (Note: depending on your settings, the file "google_maps_api.xml" will be copied into the APK and you would not need to open the "strings.xml" file)

 7. Scroll through this file and you will see google maps API key